-In September 2011, Soliris was approved by the FDA for the treatment of pediatric and adult patients with aHUS. aHUS is a severe and life-threatening genetic ultra-rare disease characterized by chronic uncontrolled complement activation and thrombotic microangiopathy (TMA), the formation of blood clots in small blood vessels throughout the body, causing a reduction in platelet count (thrombocytopenia) and life-threatening damage to the kidney, brain, heart and other vital organs.
-In addition, in November 2011, the EC granted marketing authorization for Soliris to treat pediatric and adult patients with aHUS in Europe.
-The FDA and EC have granted Soliris orphan drug designation for the treatment of patients with aHUS.
+In September and November 2011, Soliris was approved by the FDA and EC, respectively, for the treatment of pediatric and adult patients with aHUS in the United States and Europe. aHUS is a severe and life-threatening genetic ultra-rare disease characterized by chronic uncontrolled complement activation and thrombotic microangiopathy (TMA), the formation of blood clots in small blood vessels throughout the body, causing a reduction in platelet count (thrombocytopenia) and life-threatening damage to the kidney, brain, heart and other vital organs.
+In addition, the FDA and EC have granted Soliris orphan drug designation for the treatment of patients with aHUS.
+In September 2013, the MHLW approved Soliris for the treatment of pediatric and adult patients with aHUS in Japan.